-- Don’t use buzz words.
-Words like “groundbreaking”, “best of breed” and “mission critical” are not helpful.
+- Don’t use buzzwords.
+Words like “groundbreaking”, “best of breed” and “mission critical” is not helpful.

 Speaking truthfully and with the authority of a person who knows your small business and your industry.
 Your voice, although friendly, should carry a sense of professionalism, as well as, influence and respect.

 - Be authoritative and knowledgeable